ferninphilly/aws-architecting-devops/module_04/LabFour.md

 ## Introduction

-So here's the sccenario: your team has come to you and stated that they want to create a crap movie application in AWS.
+So here's the scenario: your team has come to you and stated that they want to create a crap movie application in AWS.
 The garbage-film application must be **serverless**.
 It will have a **front end**, a **back end** and communication between them will be handled via an api.
 It will live in a VPC with web access.
+This will be the situation through the next two modules

 You, being the genius AWS architect that you are, immediately think through the following: